Mark Moore

 Mark Moore (born 12 January 1965) is a British dance music record producer and DJ.
-He was founder of the dance / sampling pioneers S'Express, and runs the London nightclubs, 'Electrogogo' and 'Can Can'.
+He was founder of dance/sampling pioneers S'Express, and runs the London nightclubs Electrogogo, and Can Can.

 Biography

 Moore began his DJ career in 1983 playing at the fashionable London club, 'The Mud Club', run by Philip Sallon.
 Later that year as his popularity grew he was given a slot at the alternative, mixed/gay night 'Asylum' at Heaven nightclub, which later became 'Pyramid' at Heaven.
 He soon became a successful DJ often appearing in Time Out's 'best DJ' polls.
-As well as playing new-wave electronic dance music, such as Yello, Cabaret Voltaire, Soft Cell and New Order; Moore was one of the first DJs in the UK to support and play Chicago House music and Detroit Techno.
+As well as playing new-wave electronic dance music, such as Yello, Cabaret Voltaire, Soft Cell and New Order; Moore was one of the first DJs in the UK to support and play Chicago house music and Detroit techno.
+In 1987, Moore's remix of "Step by Step" by Taffy was released by Rhythm King's Transglobal Records as "Step By Step (Moore Heavenly Mix)".

-In 1988 Moore launched S'Express with co-writer/co-producer Pascal Gabriel.
-The first single "Theme From S'Express" went to number 1 in the UK Singles Chart, and is credited by Muzik magazine as 'kick starting the UK house scene'.
-This was followed up with "Superfly Guy" which reached number 5 in the UK Chart.
+In 1988, Moore launched S'Express with co-writer/co-producer Pascal Gabriel.
+The first single "Theme From S'Express", released on Rhythm King, went to number 1 in the UK Singles Chart, and is credited by Muzik magazine as 'kick starting the UK house scene'.
+This was followed up with "Superfly Guy", which reached number 5 in the UK Chart.

 Moore and William Orbit formed a friendship, when Moore asked Orbit to remix the S'Express hit, "Hey Music Lover", and the duo worked together mixing Prince's "Batdance", "Electric Chair" and "The Future" plus Malcolm McLaren's "Deep in Vogue", "Something's Jumpin' In Your Shirt" and "Call A Wave".
 Moore also had a working relationship with engineer Mark McGuire.
 He would feature up-and-coming Billie Ray Martin as vocalist on "Hey Music Lover", giving her early exposure before her band, Electribe 101, released its debut album.
 An admirer of the composer Philip Glass, Moore asked Glass to remix "Hey Music Lover", which the composer did in singular style.
 A friendship was also formed with Carl Craig when he first came to London aged 19 and Craig worked on the second S'Express album "Intercourse".